Improve your Chinese in one of Asia’s most dynamic cities.

-This nine-week program immerses students in one of the world's most dynamic cities and offers four levels of intensive Chinese language studies from first through fourth year.
+This nine-week program immerses you in one of the world's most dynamic cities and offers four levels of intensive Chinese language studies from first through fourth year.
 All four skills are emphasized in the classroom, in drill sections, and through private tutorials.
-Group excursions in and around Beijing, lectures by local experts, and a week-long travel break give students insight into Chinese society and lifestyle, and provide a variety of environments in which to use their language skills.
+Group excursions in and around Beijing, lectures by local experts, and a week-long travel break give you insight into Chinese society and lifestyle, and provide a variety of environments in which to use your language skills.

 - Must be a currently enrolled undergraduate student in good academic standing.
 Graduate students and post-graduates may also apply.